wlswotmd/gef/FAQ.md

 However, if KPTI is enabled, many kernel-related commands cannot be used.
 The reason is that most memory access to kernel space is unavailable if KPTI is enabled.

+## How do I break in userland when using qemu-system?
+Use a hardware breakpoint.
+When you are stopped inside the kernel, is it in the intended process context?
+If so, just use `break *ADDRESS` as usual.
+But if you're stuck in the kernel context of a different user process than you expected, or in a kernel thread like `swapper/0`, the virtual address of the process you wanted isn't mapped.
+For this reason, software breakpoints that embed `0xcc` in virtual memory cannot be used in some situations.
+However, hardware breakpoints can be used without any problems.

 # About commands